PART II HOW

 Determine the Legal Implications

 Given that a seller of common shares is seeking to sell restricted stock, meaning stock that is not registered with the Securities and Exchange Commission and applicable state authorities, there are legal considerations for management teams and board directors to be mindful about.
-Cooley Law firm has considerable experience helping private companies and individual team members conduct aligned-liquidity programs in a manner that is compliant with federal and state regulations as well as making companies aware of any potential legal liabilities to which they may be exposed in connection with the program.
+Cooley Law firm has considerable experience helping private companies and individual team members conduct employee liquidity programs in a manner that is compliant with federal and state regulations as well as making companies aware of any potential legal liabilities to which they may be exposed in connection with the program.

 Stock Transfer Restrictions & Rights